Sample: Synchronize data with external systems using change tracking

 Don’t include the name of your organization or Internet protocol (http or https).
 You’ll be prompted for that later.

-Is this server configured for Secure Sockets Layer (https) (y/n) [n] Type y if the URL you use to access Dynamics 365 begins with https://, otherwise type n.
+Is this server configured for Secure Sockets Layer (https) (y/n) [n] Type y if the URL you use to access Dynamics 365 for Customer Engagement begins with https://, otherwise type n.
 Is this organization provisioned in Microsoft online services (y/n) [n] Type y if this is a Microsoft online services provisioned organization.
 Otherwise, type n.
 Enter domain\username Type your Microsoft account.